hannah-brown1/hannah-brown1/README.md

 # Hi, I'm Hannah 👋

-I'm a Master of Marine Biology student with interests in fisheries science, marine ecology and conservation.
+I'm a Master of Marine Biology student with a particular interest in fisheries science and management.

-I use coding and spatial analysis to explore marine science questions, with experience in R, GIS, Google Earth Engine and bioinformatics.
+I use data and spatial analysis to explore marine science questions, with experience in R, GIS, Google Earth Engine and bioinformatics.

 ## 🌊 Areas of interest

 - Fisheries science and management
-- Marine ecology and conservation
+- Fish ecology
-- Coral reef ecosystems
+- Population dynamics
+- Environmental drivers of fish distribution
-- Spatial and environmental analysis
+- Fisheries monitoring and conservation

 ## 💻 Technical skills